M-u-S/TA-EDFS/README.md

 **Configure:**

+Copy `default/web.conf` and `default/server.conf` to the `local` folder and uncomment the options in `web.conf` and `server.conf`, this had to be done to pass the Splunk Appinspect test.

-Copy 'default/inputs.conf' to 'local/' and use the provided stanza as template.
+Copy `default/inputs.conf` to `local/` and use the provided stanza as template.
 Configure the Splunk user with the least possible permissions (Make everything read-only ), make a separate app, add the dashboard you want to show as the default dashboard for the app.